 One of the most common traits of sandbox games like Minecraft and Terraria is a procedurally-generated world – in other words, a game world that’s generated at random.
 This mechanic ensures that sandboxes have a high level of replayability since no two playthroughs will be the same – players will always have a new world to explore and interact with.

 As such, the 2D Procedural Maps For Beginners tutorial from Zenva Academy is a great place to start your sandbox development journey.
-The tutorial shows you how to create your own procedurally generated 2D worlds in Unity, laying the foundations of your sandbox with an endlessly explorable and replayable world.
+The sandbox tutorial shows you how to create your own procedurally generated 2D worlds in Unity, laying the foundations of your sandbox with an endlessly explorable and replayable world.